JordanAnthonyKing/japanese/japanese.md

 > ∅がバス\*で\*こうえんいいく - I go to the park by bus

 If we say &rsquo;I went by bus&rsquo; or &rsquo;I ate with chopsticks&rsquo; we use で for the thing we did it with, the means by which we performed the action.

+<a id="orgaf77ed1"></a>

+# Lesson 9: Japanese: No 1 secret + Expressing desire

+<a id="org5d1110a"></a>

+## The No 1 secret

+English is an *ego-centric* language.
+Japanese is a more *animist* language.
+What this means is that English always wants a person, preferably I, but if not I then someone else, or perhaps it will settle for an animal, but always wanting an animate being to be acting.
+Japanese is not this way:

+> わたしはコーヒがすきだ

+A textbook would translate this as &rsquo;I like coffee&rsquo;. &rsquo;I like coffee&rsquo; very well might be the English equivalent for this simple phrase, but it is not what this sentence means, and it is not what this structure of sentence means.

+The が is marking the coffee.
+The coffee is the actor in this sentence, not I. It&rsquo;s not &rsquo;I like coffee&rsquo;, I am not *liking* it.
+But &rsquo;As for me, coffee is likeable/pleasing&rsquo;.

+The English &rsquo;I like coffee&rsquo; is an *A does B* sentence.
+The Japanese is an *A is B* sentence.

+すき is a **noun**.
+An adjectival noun, but still a noun.
+It is not a verb like in English.

+If this sentence were 1-1 with the common English meaning given, then every single part of it would be misdescribed by the particles.

+-   は does not mark an actor
+-   が does not mark an object
+-   だ does not mark a verb

+> わたしはほんがわかる

+<a id="org6689c0c"></a>

+## Expressing desire

+> わたしは(optional)こねこがほしい - As for me, a kitten is wanted

+ほしい is often translated in English as &rsquo;want&rsquo;, but again, it is not a verb, it is an adjective.
+Again, *I* is not the actor of the sentence, it is the cat, and it is the cat that is wanted, not &rsquo;I want a cat&rsquo;.

+In Japanese the way that wanting to **do** something is expressed is different to the way that wanting to **have** something is expressed.

+The way this is done is with the い-stem again.
+To express that we want to do something, we must add the *helper adjective* たい to the い-stem of the verb. たい doesn&rsquo;t mean &rsquo;want&rsquo; in the English sense, it can&rsquo;t, again, because **want** is a verb, and たい is an **adjective**.

+> わたしは(optional)クレープガたべたい

+The common English translation for this is &rsquo;I want to eat crepes&rsquo;, but as we see the pattern is just the same as in the other cases, the desireability of the crepes is not a verb, it is an adjective.

+There is no truly good translation of this into English.
+We shouldn&rsquo;t be thinking in terms of &rsquo;awkward English&rsquo; or &rsquo;natural English&rsquo; when it comes to constructing and understanding these sentences.
+We should be thinking in terms of Japanese.
+The &rsquo;awkward&rsquo; translations of the Japanese are only there to give a **grasp** of the structure of Japanese.

+Now, what if we took this sentence, わたしはクレープガたべたい and removed the optional parts so that we just had たべたい (∅がたべたい)?
+In this case, the meaning of the sentence would be what the common English translation is. ∅ defaults to I, and so the translation is &rsquo;I eat-wanting am&rsquo; => &rsquo;I am wanting to eat&rsquo; => &rsquo;I want to eat&rsquo;.
+Because there is no eat-inducing subject here, the want to eat is attributed directly to I.

+So what is たい?
+Is it an adjective describing the *condition of something* making you want to do something, or is it an adjective describing *my desire*?
+Well, it can be either.
+This is very common throughout Japanese. こわい can mean scared or scary.

+> おばけがこわい - Ghosts are scary

+> ∅がこわい - I am scared

+This isn&rsquo;t confusing because が tells us what to do.

+<a id="orgd95695c"></a>

+## A final note to help keep things clear

+We cannot use these adjectives of desire (or any emotion) about anyone other than ourselves.
+If we say たべたい and there is no context to give the subject, then we must be talking about ourselves, and never the person we are speaking to or anyone else.
+Japanese simply doesn&rsquo;t allow us to use たい or こわい or ほしい or anything else about anyone other than ourselves.

+If we wanted to say that someone else wants something then, because Japanese is such a logical language it doesn&rsquo;t allow us to say something that we cannot know for sure.
+One thing that we cannot know for sure is someone&rsquo;s inner feelings.
+We might think that Sakura wants to eat cake, but we can&rsquo;t know for sure.
+So if I want to talk about her desire to eat cake, we can&rsquo;t just use たい.
+We need to add to たい (or こわい, or ほしい or anything else) the helper verb がる.

+To do this we take the い off of the adjective and add the helper verb がる.

+-   たがる
+-   こわかる
+-   ほしがる

+    がる means &rsquo;to show signs of&rsquo;, &rsquo;to look as if it&rsquo;s the case&rsquo;.

+> さくらがケーキをほしがる - Sakura is showing signs of wanting cake

+Even if Sakura has actually told me she wants cake, we must still use がる.
+All I know is what she&rsquo;s said, I still don&rsquo;t know her feelings absolutely.

+Why do we use a verb for other people and an adjective for ourselves?
+I can&rsquo;t describe someone else&rsquo;s feelings because I don&rsquo;t know about them, I can only describe their actions, and their actions are a verb.

 # Footnotes